 CSUN – Cypress Recital Hall

-Venom (revised, reinjected version) for flute, bass clarinet, violin, cello, piano, and percussion (2013)
+Go for flute, clarinet, violin, cello, piano, percussion, and electric bass

 (The Epicenter Musical Performance Organization)